12mmk/AI40A_group3_project_CodeExam/README.md

 - **Unit tests** — partial credit calculation, output comparison and whitespace normalisation, deadline arithmetic with time multipliers, state transitions
 - **Integration tests** — the whole submission path: create exam, start session, submit, grade, override, export
 - **Authorisation tests** — one per row of the threat model in section 16
+- **Template and route tests** — every page route returns 200 for the right role and 403 for the wrong one; forms reject a missing CSRF token; no template renders unescaped user input
 - **Adversarial tests** — submit an infinite loop, a memory bomb, a syntax error, an empty file, and code that prints nothing.
 Each must return the correct distinct status and must not disturb other submissions
 - **Load test** — 30 concurrent submissions in week 13, with a graph of queue depth and latency for the report
 - **A full exam rehearsal** — the six of us sit a real exam on the system, at the same time, in week 15